Using Postgres, like, for Real

 end

 This is clearly not ideal–it’s usually best practice to use the same kind of database in development as you will in production.
 So, to setup your Rails app to use postgres for real, simply require the gem ‘pg’ in your Gemfile without specifying a group.
-Then, in your config/database.yml file, change the adapter and database lines like so:
+Then, in your config/database.yml

 development: